 ODP selects for review a proportionate, representative, random sample of waiver participants for review via the QA&I process, with a confidence level of 95%, margin of error 5%, and 70% response distribution, from the combined population of waiver participants in Pennsylvania's Consolidated Waiver Control # 0147, P/FDS Waiver Control # 0354 and Community Living Waiver Control #1486.
 The results obtained reflect the performance of the combined system, ensuring that the system for the waivers is responsive to the needs of all individuals served.
 ODP trends, prioritizes and implements system improvements prompted as a result of an analysis of the discovery and remediation information obtained via the QA&I process and other data sources.
-This integrated approach to quality monitoring is comprehensive, standardized, and measurable and is intended to: • Follow an individual's experience throughout the system,
+This integrated approach to quality monitoring is comprehensive, standardized, and measurable and is intended to:

-- Portow an individual's experience inroughout the system, Measure progress toward implementing ODP's Everyday Lives: Values in Action, - Gather timely and useable data to manage system performance, and - Use data to manage the service delivery system with a continuous quality improvement approach.
+- Follow an individual's experience throughout the system, - Measure progress toward implementing ODP's Everyday Lives: Values in Action, - Gather timely and useable data to manage system performance, and - Use data to manage the service delivery system with a continuous quality improvement approach.